abyssonym/bizarre_dimension/README.md

 ## Known issues

 - Occasionally, dying can cause the screen to go black and not return, while you can hear music and sound effects as normal.
 Regularly save so you can reload if this occurs.
 Also, you can try to walk around and hope to walk through a door to reset the screen.
+This is related to a base-game bug, probably involving spawns being off in some way.
 More information about this is needed to debug it.
-- More instances of an equippable item than can be used can be generated.
-- Possible Lost World "geyser softlock" in AC mode.
+- Possible Lost World "geyser softlock" in Ancient Cave mode.
 More information is needed.

 ## Contact